neondatabase/website/content/docs/functions/math-random.md

 ### Combining random() with other functions

-We can use `random()` in combination with other functions to generate more complex random data.
+You can use `random()` in combination with other functions to generate more complex random data.
 For example, let's create a table of random events with timestamps within the last 24 hours:

 ```sql
 CREATE TABLE random_events (